 When my son went to court for the drug charges, the judge dismissed the charges because he had checked himself into rehab.

 How great is our Lord!
-God saved my son because he has much left to do.
-He has to fulfill his kingdom destiny and I believe that he realizes that.
-He is working again as an intake tech at a rehabilitation facility and he speaks to recovering addicts.
-He is not there yet, but I believe that he is moving in the right direction and the “good work that God has started—he (God) will carry it on to completion” in his life.
+God saved my son’s physical life because he has much left to do.
+I do want to point out that he was saved as a youth and God put him here to fulfill kingdom destiny.
+I believe that he realizes the imperative of getting his life right with the Lord.
+He is working again as an intake technician at a substance abuse rehabilitation facility and he speaks to recovering addicts at meetings.
+He also continues to work in an administrative capacity and minister to recovering addicts at his sponsor’s center.
+I believe that he is moving in the right direction and I believe that the “good work that God has started in him will continue until completion” in my son’s life.
 (Philippians 1:6) I am decreeing that my son will complete the work that God has for him to do!
 Praise the Lord!

 Philippians 1:6 He who began a good work in you will bring it to completion at the day of Jesus Christ.